跪拜 Guibai

 Featured comments

 People like this will get their comeuppance sooner or later.
-It's not that others can't fix it.
-It's that the boss pays peanuts.
-You come in and upset the balance, and from then on all the work falls on you.
+It's not that others can't make changes.
+It's that the boss pays low wages.
+You come in and upset the balance, and from now on all the work is yours.

 See top comments, translated →